Aylur/astal/docs/ags/first-widgets.md

 ```

 :::warning
-Only bind children of the `box` widget.
+Only bind children of the `box` or the `stack` widget.
 Gtk does not cleanup widgets by default,
 they have to be explicitly destroyed.
 The box widget is a special container that
 will implicitly call `.destroy()` on its removed child widgets.
 You can disable this behavior by setting the `noImplicityDestroy` property.